Loading...

 Stay Hydrated

-Drink plenty of water before and with your meal to aid in digestion and help maintain stable glucose levels.
+Drink plenty of water before, during, and after your meal.
+Proper hydration can aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl